3-Bet Pot

 3-Bet Pot (No-Limit Hold’em)

-A 3-bet pot occurs when an initial pre-flop raise is followed by a re-raise - the third distinct bet in the sequence.
-Example: UTG opens, the Button re-raises (this is the 3-bet).
-That extra aggression tightens ranges, increases the pot, and makes post-flop decisions harder.
-Three-bet pots offer more fold equity and generally contain stronger ranges than single-raised pots.
-You face opponents who either hold strong hands or adopt intentional aggression, so plan for tougher multi-street situations.
+A 3-bet pot is what you get after an initial preflop raise meets a re-raise: the third distinct bet in the sequence.
+Example: UTG opens, the button re-raises (the 3-bet).
+That extra aggression tightens both ranges, inflates the pot, and makes the postflop decisions harder than a single-raised pot.
+Three-bet pots carry more fold equity and stronger ranges, so the opponent across from you is either holding the goods or running a deliberate bluff.
+Plan for tougher multi-street spots.

 Side-by-side pot comparison on a warm cream background under a 'POT GROWS WHEN PREFLOP HEATS UP' header.
 On the left a short pile of multi-color chips labelled 'SINGLE-RAISED POT ~6 bb'.
 A cyan right-arrow tagged 'AFTER A 3-BET' points to the right, where a much taller pile of chips topped with cyan tokens is labelled '3-BET POT ~20 bb'.